isaacs/node-lru-cache/README.md

     Both of these will update the "recently used"-ness of the key.
     They do what you think.

+* `peek(key)`

+    Returns the key value (or `undefined` if not found) without updating the "recently used"-ness of the key.

+    (If you find yourself using this a lot, you *might* be using the wrong sort of data structure, but there are some use cases where it's handy.)

 * `del(key)`

     Deletes a key out of the cache.